-- All voluntary and involuntary withdrawals are subject to the Institutional Refund Policy. - A student who voluntarily withdraws from courses or the University in the first seven (7) calendar days of the term will be considered a cancel and will receive a full refund. - A student who voluntarily withdraws from all courses or the University after the seventh (7th) calendar day of the term start date and before the last day of week 5 of the term will be assigned a grade of W for the course(s).
-Students who withdraw from a course(s) after week 5 will receive a letter grade based on work completed through their withdrawal date.
-Any refund to the student is subject to the terms of the Institutional Refund Policy. - A student may not withdraw from a course after an incomplete (I) has been granted.
-If a University withdrawal is requested while a course is in incomplete status, the I grade will convert to an E. - If a student needs to withdraw for reasons of military deployment, he/she should follow the Military Deployment Policy below that ensures a deployed student will incur no financial or academic penalty.
+- All voluntary and involuntary withdrawals are subject to the Institutional Refund Policy - A student who voluntarily withdraws from courses or the University in the first seven (7) calendar days of the term will be considered a cancel and will receive a full tuition refund - A student may voluntarily withdraw from an individual course(s) beginning the first day of Week 2 through the last day of Week 5 and receive a final grade of "W" for the course(s).
+Any refund to the student is subject to the terms of the Institutional Refund Policy. - A student may not withdraw from a course after an Incomplete (I) has been granted.
+If a University withdrawal is requested while a course is in Incomplete status, the "I" grade will convert to an "F". - If a student needs to withdraw for reasons of military deployment, he/she should follow the Military Deployment Policy below that ensures a deployed student will incur no financial or academic penalty